naparuba/tanuki-www/content/pages/docs/agent/options.md

   declare.

 * `statsite_addr` - This provides the address of a statsite instance.
-If provided Consul will stream various telemetry information to that instance for aggregation.
+If provided XXX will stream various telemetry information to that instance for aggregation.
   This can be used to capture various runtime information.

 * `syslog_facility` - When `enable_syslog` is provided, this controls which
   facility messages are sent to.
 By default, `LOCAL0` will be used.

-* `verify_incoming` - If set to True, Consul requires that all incoming connections make use of TLS, and that the client provides a certificate signed by the Certificate Authority from the `ca_file`.
-By default, this is false, and Consul will not enforce the use of TLS or verify a client's authenticity.
-This only applies to Consul servers, since a client never has an incoming connection.
+* `verify_incoming` - If set to True, XXX requires that all incoming connections make use of TLS, and that the client provides a certificate signed by the Certificate Authority from the `ca_file`.
+By default, this is false, and XXX will not enforce the use of TLS or verify a client's authenticity.
+This only applies to XXX servers, since a client never has an incoming connection.

-* `verify_outgoing` - If set to True, Consul requires that all outgoing connections make use of TLS, and that the server provide a certificate that is signed by the Certificate Authority from the `ca_file`.
-By default, this is false, and Consul will not make use of TLS for outgoing connections.
+* `verify_outgoing` - If set to True, XXX requires that all outgoing connections make use of TLS, and that the server provide a certificate that is signed by the Certificate Authority from the `ca_file`.
+By default, this is false, and XXX will not make use of TLS for outgoing connections.
 This applies to clients and servers, as both will make outgoing connections.